bowman2001/perplexdoc/content/doc/enhancing/image/processing/index.md

 weight: 320
 ---

-The theme relies solely on Hugo’s image-processing capabilities.
+The theme relies on the image-processing methods integrated into Hugo.
 {.p-first}
 <!--more-->